cdl-geneseo/geneseo-dictionary/V/V.md

 # V.

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : V.

 Created by  Unknown User (mtr7), last modified by  Graham Drake on May 09, 2015

 Short for &quot;very&quot;.  &quot;He was v excited to go to the party because of the cowboy theme&quot;.
 Romig, S-Z, 2015.Adj. used both in texting and in dialogue.
 Freeman 2015